kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

     ./sync_to_ftp.sh #strictly for your first run!
     ```

   * **Running after setup**: When you are done setting up the service will start running.
-But assuming you stop the service and start gain use the following command:
+But assuming you stop the service and start again use the following command:
     ```bash
     ./sync_to_ftp.sh & #subsequent runs can be in background with the added &
     ```

 - **Windows**: Run the `sync_to_ftp.ps1` PowerShell script in this path \Ashesi.FTP.Sync\windows

+    **Before Running on Windows**:
+    - Open PowerShell as Administrator.
+    - Allow scripts to run by executing:
+        ```powershell
+        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
+        ```

 ## Example Configuration